Sasszem/heat-gun-firmware/README.md

 # heat-gun-firmware
-Arduino (ATMEGA328P) firmware for ~my heat gun~ soldering station project
+A homebrew dual soldering station (soldering iron + soldering heat gun) with digital control.

 For the schematics, see https://easyeda.com/barath.laci10/heat-gun

-A homebrew dual soldering station (soldering iron + soldering heat gun) with digital control.
+**Note: I am desigining HW AC parts with 240V@Hz in mind.
+Adjust them to yor needs if necessary!**

 Project goals: